View XML QR Code

 Content Description

-The Cushman papers contain information pertaining to her personal life in Montana and the Northwest, as well as information concerning topics in which she was interested.
-Personal correspondence between Cushman and her parents, Mr. and Mrs. John M. Cushman of Jamestown, New York, make up the bulk of the first series, along with letters from friends and other relatives.
-Topical files include information on the Native American Studies program at Montana State University, Lewis and Clark Caverns, James Willard Schultz, and the Crow Indian fair near Hardin, Montana.
-The photographs are quite extensive encompass all aspects of her life and work, including vacation snapshots of Yellowstone National Park and Glacier National Park.
-Subjects of these papers include: Montana agriculture and poultry husbandry; politics; environmental issues; Bozeman social and cultural life; Native Americans; Montana history; Lewis and Clark Caverns (Morrison Cave); Montana State University; Verne Dusenberry; Pete Karst; Branson Stevenson.
+The Harriette Eliza Cushman papers document her personal life in Montana and the Northwest, as well as information concerning topics in which she was interested.
+Personal correspondence between Cushman and her parents, Marguerite Emma Taylor Cushman and John M. Cushman of Jamestown, New York, make up the bulk of the first series, along with letters from friends and other relatives.
+Topical files include information on the Native American Studies program at Montana State University, Lewis and Clark Caverns (then Morrison Cave), Verne Dusenberry, Pete Karst, James Willard Schultz, Branson Stevenson, and the Crow Fair near Hardin, Montana.
+The extensive photographs encompass all aspects of her life and work, including vacation snapshots of Yellowstone National Park and Glacier National Park.
+There are also early family photographs taken by her father, John M. Cushman.
+Subjects documented in the papers include: Montana agriculture and poultry husbandry, politics, environmental issues, Bozeman social and cultural life, Native Americans, Montana history, Montana tourism, Montana State University, and Montana anthropologists, artists, authors, and pioneers.

 Return to Top